 W&M leadership has taken many steps to support our enrolled international and DACA students.

-In September 2019, President Katherine Rowe joined other university presidents in signing a letter from the American Council on Education that urged Congress to pass bipartisan legislation, in both the House and Senate, to provide permanent protection for Dreamers.
+President Katherine Rowe joined other university presidents in signing a letter from the American Council on Education that urged Congress to pass bipartisan legislation, in both the House and Senate, to provide permanent protection for Dreamers.

 We remain in regular communication with our DACA and undocumented students including through this online resource hub.
 This site includes background on the issue, current information on legislation and details about additional resources such as free information sessions and workshops with immigration attorneys as well as a list of contacts and advocacy groups.